Azure Security Center threat intelligence report

-This document explains how Azure Security Center Threat Intelligent Reports can help you learn more about a threat that generated a security alert.
+This page explains how Azure Security Center's threat intelligence reports can help you learn more about a threat that triggered a security alert.

 What is a threat intelligence report?

-When Security Center identifies a threat, it will trigger a security alert, which contains detailed information regarding a particular event, including suggestions for remediation.
-To assist incident response teams, investigate and remediate threats, Security Center includes a threat intelligence report that contains information about the threat that was detected, including information such as the:
+When Security Center identifies a threat, it triggers a security alert, which contains detailed information regarding the event, including suggestions for remediation.
+To help incident response teams investigate and remediate threats, Security Center provides threat intelligence reports containing information about detected threats.
+The report includes information such as:

 - Attacker’s identity or associations (if this information is available)